markd2/RandomLearning/ideas.md

 * pipedream-style puzzle
 * heart rate sequeince overlaid with exercise, choose where workout has ended to see your actual post-workout recovery rate, no matter where that happened.
+* pipedream style puzzle
+* MUST SAVE ROOMBA
+* Unified ideas capturer
+* High Friction recipe keeper (might do a whole line of High Friction software)
+  - everything is too damn easy.
+If you can scan, love with a tap, or ingest homoginized slop, then you might be hoarder.

 ### BASIC peculiar